zenseact/zod-web/_pages/download.md

 <your name>
 ```

-Once we have received your request, we will review it and get back to you as soon as possible with a link to the Dropbox folder that should be used together with the downloading script provided in the `zod` CLI interface.
+Once we have received your request, we will review it and get back to you as soon as possible with a link to the Dropbox folder that should be used together with the downloading script provided in the `zod` CLI interface, see the [Downloading using the CLI](#download-using-the-cli) section.
+You can also download via Academic Torrents, see the [Downloading using torrents](#downloading-using-torrents) section below for more information.

 ## Download using the CLI